-One of the reasons why Chihuahuas are loved all over the world is because of their size.
-They are so tiny that they can fit in the palm of your hand, or in your purse.
+One of the reasons why Chihuahuas are loved all over the world is because of their small size.
+Chihuahuas are so tiny that they can fit in the palm of your hand, or in your purse.
 Chihuahuas love being held and are very close to their human companions.
 Have you ever thought about how small a Chihuahua really is and how they got to that size?

 Though they are small, fiery, and energetic, Chihuahuas enjoy travelling with their owners.
 Since all dogs evolved from wolves, you must be wondering why Chihuahuas are so small.
 Read on to find out more.